joy8240/Cloud-Computing-and-IoT-Laboratory/README.md

 # Cloud-Computing-and-IoT-Laboratory
-This repo will contain all the experiments on  for UEMK 4th Year 7th Semester.
+This repo contains all the experiments on Cloud Computing and IoT Laboratory for UEMK 4th Year 7th Semester.